cfcs/tlsping/readme.md

-You will need some X509 certificates, generated using [ocaml-certify](https://github.com/yomimono/ocaml-certify) (`opam pin add certify 'https://github.com/hannesm/ocaml-certify#x509.0.9.0'`)or some other tool:
+You will need some X509 certificates, generated using [ocaml-certify](https://github.com/yomimono/ocaml-certify) (`opam pin add certify -k git 'https://github.com/hannesm/ocaml-certify#x509.0.9.0'`)or some other tool:
 - A CA ("Certificate Authority");
   two files: the secret _key_ (which may be kept on offline storage) and the public _certificate_ (which is used by both `client` and `proxy`)